General statement

 - telling or writing and passing around offensive sexual jokes

-- engaging in discourteous humour or language related to gender
+- engaging in discourteous humor or language related to gender

 - engaging gender-related conduct that causes a person to feel uncomfortable

-- spreading sexual rumours, whether in person or through other digital mediums
+- spreading sexual rumors, whether in person or through other digital mediums

 - making suggestive or offensive comments or hints about members of a specific gender